SummaryRead the full fact sheet

 - use of laxatives, enemas, diuretics or appetite suppressants

-- self-harming behaviour, use of substances and suicide attempts.
+- behaviour, substance use and suicidality.

 Eating disorders cover a range of conditions and some people might not fit neatly into one category.
-This makes it important for people who might have an eating disorder to see a doctor as soon as possible.
-Other healthcare professionals such as psychologists can also recognise eating disorders, but they will not be able to give a physical check-up to determine the extent of any medical issues.
+This makes it important for people who might have an eating disorder to see a GP as soon as possible.
+Other healthcare professionals such as psychologists and dietitians can also recognise eating disorders, but they will not be able to give a physical check-up to determine the extent of any medical or physical health issues.

-The doctor will also have to make sure that any symptoms do not relate to another condition, such as an undiagnosed physical illness or another mental health condition.
+A GP will also have to make sure that any symptoms do not relate to another condition, such as an undiagnosed physical illness or another mental health condition.

 Family and carers can play an important role in the process of diagnosis, particularly as physical check-ups and blood tests alone may not necessarily indicate a diagnosis of an eating disorder.

 Family and carers may be in a position to identify some of the other psychological and behavioural signs and symptoms that the person may not necessarily talk about with their GP.
 These commonly include co-occurring anxiety, depression or obsessive-compulsive behaviours.